Applying Strategic Risk Control Tactics to Your Trading

 Set Risk Exposure Upfront To Preserve Capital

 Determining potential losses before entering any trade is critical to preserving trading capital.
 Generally, risk is no more than 1% of total account equity per single position, with maximum risk across all open trades capped at 5% of equity.
-For example, with a $5,000 account on TradingView, no more than $50 should be at risk in any position.
+For example, with a $5000 account on TradingView, at most, $50 should be at risk in any position. should be at risk in any position.
 Traders must then calculate the appropriate trade size based on where stop losses are placed to limit losses to $50 or less per trade.

 The main benefit of this systematic approach is that it helps preserve account equity even after a string of losing trades.
 Additionally, traders are more likely to maintain sufficient free margin to capitalise on new opportunities in the market.
 This avoids the common pitfall of having trading capital tied up in existing trades, forcing traders to forgo potential profits from other emerging opportunities.